daveprowse/vac-course/lab-09/09-instructions.md

 Now, attempt to view the secrets engines that are running:

 `vault secrets list`

-This should fail.
-Permission should be denied.
-While we have been given access to the UI, we have not gotten access to the CLI yet - the two are separate.

-Export the root token as an environment variable:

-` export VAULT_TOKEN=<token_id>`

-The token_id was the one we used in the UI.

-Run `vault secrets list` again.

 You should see the cubbyhole, identity, secret/ and system secrets engines running.
 Remember, these always run, but the identity and system secrets engines are not visible in the UI.